fictionco/fiction/@docs/overview/introduction/index.md

 Factor was created as an internal framework for building our own apps at [Fiction.com](https://www.fiction.com).

 We started in 2017, building an application for renting monthly home, similar in approach to Airbnb.
-In this process, we made _many_ mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture funded companies.
+In this process, we made _many_ mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture-funded companies.

 After wasting many months reading technical documentation, debugging, reinventing the wheel, and discovering undisclosed limitations of various services; we decided we needed to formalize our software approach and build something simple and standard.

 With that, we started building Factor.

-### Next Steps
+### Try It Out

 Now that you know a little about Factor, and what it can do for you, you probably want to learn about [installation and setup](./install) or read about it's [core concepts and architecture](./core-concepts).